20 Best Employee Training Software Shortlist

 - Visual curriculum editor simplifies creation of learning paths and certifications

-- Seamless in-app learning delivery keeps employees engaged within their daily workflow
+- In-app learning delivery keeps employees engaged within their daily workflow

 Cons: